epiccoleman/blog/_posts/2016-05-11-fabric-is-awesome.md

 was some way to run those commands on every machine in the room that didn't involve ssh'ing into every box."

-Today was the right day to have that thought, because I had some downtime waiting on some builds.
+I had some downtime waiting on some builds, so it was the right time for me to have that thought.
 I knew there were solutions for this problem out there, but I was pretty sure the ones I had already heard of were going to be more work to set up than I wanted.
-I _could_ have run those commands as part of the nightly configuration update, but then I would have had to wait until the next day for it to be fixed everywhere, and since I only would have had to do it once, I would have had to remember to take that code out of the config repo the next morning.
+I _could_ have run those commands as part of the nightly configuration update, but then I would have had to wait until the next day for it to be fixed everywhere, and since I only needed to do it once, I would have had to remember to take that code out of the config repo the next morning.
 Suboptimal.

 So I Googled around, and found a Stack Overflow post where someone recommended Fabric.
 Here's the description, right from their website: